-Based in Australia, Qantas is a member of Oneworld Alliance and has a large number of partner airlines that can be utilized for redemptions.
+Based in Australia, Qantas is a member of Oneworld alliance and has a large number of partner airlines that can be utilized for redemptions.

 Table of contents

-- The 10 Best Ways To Use Qantas Points
+- The 10 Best Ways to Use Qantas Points

-- Round the World Flight on Oneworld Alliance: 140,000 Points in Economy or 280,000 Points in Business
+- Round the World Flight on Oneworld Alliance (From 132,400 Points)

 - Using Your Qantas Frequent Flyer Points